 If your alimony payments decrease or terminate during the first 3 calendar years, you may be subject to the recapture rule.
-If you are subject to this rule, you have to include in income in 1995 part of the alimony payments you deducted in 1993 and 1994.
-Your spouse can deduct in 1995 part of the alimony payments included in income in those previous years.
+If you are subject to this rule, you have to include in income in the third year part of the alimony payments you previously deducted.
+Your spouse can deduct in the third year part of the alimony payments previously included in income.